wp-plugins/ip2location-redirection/readme.txt

 == Changelog ==

+* 1.1.9 Fixed compatible issues with PHP 5.3 or earlier.
 * 1.1.8 Fixed errors with PHP 5.3 or earlier.
 * 1.1.7 Fixed class name issue when upgrade from previous version.
 * 1.1.6 Fixed redirection issue in iOS devices.
 Use latest IP2Location library.